7 things no one tells you about the Greek islands

-Sunshine-filled beaches, charming white buildings and epic sunsets — if this sounds like your kind of holiday, head to the Greek islands.
-Here are eight things you may not know about this fascinating part of Greece that can help you have an incredible trip.
+The Greek islands are complete with sunshine-filled beaches, charming white buildings and epic sunsets.
+Here, now, are seven things you may not know about this fascinating part of Greece that can help you have an incredible trip.

 1. There are so many more islands than you think

 If asked to name some of the Greek Islands, you’d probably be able to come up with a few off the top of your head, but in reality, there are closer to 6,000 of them.
 Only a couple of hundred or so are actually inhabited, but even that gives travellers many less-crowded options if you’re willing to go beyond the typical Santorini or Mykonos trip.

 2. Take your pick of natural and man-made wonders

 The magic of these islands goes beyond the breathtaking sunsets.
 Santorini is one of the few places in the world where you can see white, black and red-sand beaches, thanks to all the volcanic activity — the island of Crete is also home to more than 300 caves.
 Romantics should visit Kardia, a naturally heart-shaped island, and Amorgos is home to a giant shipwreck, as is the island of Zakynthos.
 Visit Giola, a turquoise pool of water formed by rocks on the island of Thassos, and hot springs on the island of Samothraki are said to have healing powers, too.

 3. Don’t rush — you’re on island time